All DnD classes explained

 Wizards of the Coast art of a Monk 5e with DnD classes text laid on top.
 Text reads: Monk.
 Role - Damage, Utility.
 Main ability - Wisdom, Dexterity.
 Best races - Elf, Halfling, Aarakocra, Tortle.
 Best backgrounds - Hermit, Guide, Wayfarer

-The 2024 Player's Handbook fixes a lot of these issues, but whatever version of the Monk you play, their armor class and hit dice leave them particularly squishy.
+The newer sourcebooks fix a lot of these issues, but whatever version of the Monk you play, their armor class and hit dice leave them particularly squishy.
 They get few proficiencies, and they're heavily reliant on three stats, which is challenging for new players to optimize and often rules feats out of a viable build.

 Subclasses:

-• Warrior of Mercy: This Monk wields the power of life and death.
-You can heal with one hand and harm with the other, even raising the dead at high levels.
+• Warrior of Mercy: Wielding the power of life and death, you can heal with one hand and harm with the other, even raising the dead at high levels.

 • Warrior of Shadow: A rather Rogue-like Monk, you cloak yourself in magical darkness, attacking from a shadowy shawl of your own creation.

-• Warrior of the Elements: The elemental Monk is massively upgraded in the 2024 rules.
-You can blast your opponents with far-reaching elemental strikes and gain rocket-powered flight.
+• Warrior of the Elements: This elemental Monk can blast opponents with far-reaching elemental strikes and gain rocket-powered flight.

-• Warrior of the Open Hand: This Monk is a master of unarmed combat.
-You can use your fists to trip or shove enemies, jump around like a ninja, and heal yourself with good, clean living.
+• Warrior of the Open Hand: A master of unarmed combat, you can use your fists to trip or shove enemies, jump around like a ninja, and heal yourself with good, clean living.

 • Way of the Ascendant Dragon: Channel draconic energy to deal elemental damage, frighten foes, and even grow wings.

-• Way of the Astral Self: Gain extra spectral body parts that enhance your attacks, skills, and defense.
+• Way of the Astral Self: Gain spooky spectral body parts that enhance your attacks, skills, and defense.

 • Way of the Drunken Master: These Monks move like drunkards, but don't underestimate them - they're particularly agile and unpredictable.

-• Way of the Kensei: Kensei Monks master weapons as well as unarmed strikes, and they're formidable when wielding both.
+• Way of the Kensei: These Monks master weapons as well as unarmed strikes, and they're extra formidable when wielding both.

 • Way of the Long Death: These terrifying Monks use their understanding of death to siphon life from others and keep themselves standing.